cosmos/ibc-go/docs/ibc/proto-docs.md

-<a name="ibc.lightclients.solomachine.v2.DuplicateSignatureHeader"></a>
+<a name="ibc.lightclients.solomachine.v2.DuplicateSignatures"></a>

-### DuplicateSignatureHeader
+### DuplicateSignatures
-DuplicateSignatureHeader defines misbehaviour for a solo machine which consists of a sequence and two signatures over different messages at that sequence.
+DuplicateSignatures defines misbehaviour for a solo machine which consists of a sequence and two signatures over different messages at that sequence.